shubh24/shubh24.github.com/_posts/2018-06-25-Exploring ideas and industries, a weekend trip to Hyderabad and my fastest half-marathon! | Weekly Report 95.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9PhDN5zuprw" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 I made a three-day trip to Hyderabad, a happy trip, a fulfilling one.
 Stayed over at Sodhi's place, met up with a couple college friends, and rode a hoverboard for the first time in my life!
-Meeting

 Also, ran my seventh and fastest half-marathon to-date.
 1 hour, 51 minutes, 13 seconds.
 I'm addicted to running, addicted to the things that matter.